agriculture-vlab/agriculture-vlab/docs/design/processing/index.md

-# AVL Processing System Design
+# Thematic processing system design

 The thematic processing sub-system is a collection of self-contained (i.e., packed in Docker containers) applications or systems, that produce value-added EO products (such as crop masks, crop types, agricultural practices, etc.).

 The sub-system has at its core the TAO Workflow and Integration engine.
 TAO (stands for Tool Augmentation by user enhancements and Orchestration) is an open-source (under GPLv3 license) lightweight, generic integration, and distributed orchestration framework.
 It allows the integration of commonly used toolboxes (such as, but not limited to, SNAP, Orfeo Toolbox, GDAL, etc.) into a single user environment.
 This framework allows for processing composition and distribution in such a way that end users could define by themselves processing workflows and easily integrate additional processing modules (either standalone executables or Python or R scripts).

 In terms of use, the TAO platform provides a mean for orchestration of heterogeneous processing components and libraries to process remote sensing data.
 This is achieved in following steps:

  - Preparation of resources (including processing components) and data input,
  - Definition of a workflow as a processing chain,